carlobortolan/JobFinderOnRails/README.md

 ## How it works

-Simply start the server and go to http://localhost:3000
+Simply start the server and go to http://localhost:3000/ and create a new account or log in with an existing account
-Authentication:
-> user: cb
->
-> password: 1

 ## Config

 **EITHER** (*recommended*)

 - create a new schema called `jobdata` in your MySql database
-- add a new user called `rm_user` with full access rights and the password ``` hô[ÕiÚéjÚ¢X*t/t¢ÕeR/ü¾nõ'g'ñ¢ß«Tíwàx²"¡jÛß´*PZÏmõ}ßX¨º*¤àÙ7ü'ÌJÌ=´Lh#M[NöèD`¿üåvã^àði®$4¦{·d3ZE~üMêr.7>þSrÖô(òúHÒDÊ]!Ä-¯.ï!òHúã¡```
+- add a new user called `rm_user` with full access to all administrative roles and the password ``` hô[ÕiÚéjÚ¢X*t/t¢ÕeR/ü¾nõ'g'ñ¢ß«Tíwàx²"¡jÛß´*PZÏmõ}ßX¨º*¤àÙ7ü'ÌJÌ=´Lh#M[NöèD`¿üåvã^àði®$4¦{·d3ZE~üMêr.7>þSrÖô(òúHÒDÊ]!Ä-¯.ï!òHúã¡```
-- run `$ rails db:migrate`
+- run `$ rails db:migrate` to create all necessary
+  tables
-- run `$ rails server`
+- run `$ rails server` to start the server

 **OR**